-The Black Chicken Legacy from Robert Biale Vineyards
+The Black Chicken Legacy From Robert Biale Vineyards

 - Jeff Arnold, CS

-- 3 min read
+- 2 min read

-If you’re exploring Napa with the 2026 Vine Pass, Robert Biale Vineyards is a stop that delivers outstanding wines, views, and hospitality!
+If you’re exploring Napa with the 2026 Vine Pass, Robert Biale Vineyards is a stop that delivers outstanding wines, views, and hospitality.

 Wine Review: 2023 Black Chicken Zinfandel -- Robert Biale Vineyards